kebaldwi/DNAC-TEMPLATES/LABS/LAB-3-Advanced-Automation/module4-dayn-template.md

    ![json](../../ASSETS/LABS/TEMPLATEEDITOR/DAYNTEMPLATE/SysConfig/add-dayn-template-8.png?raw=true "Import JSON")

-9. The **PnP-Template-J2** will now open in the Editor allowing the configuration to be added.
+9. The **DayN-SysConfig-J2** template will now open in the Editor allowing the configuration to be added.
 Take this snippet and add it to the template you just created and save and commit it.

     [//]: # ({% raw %})
     ```J2